Sumanth484/Jenkins/README.md

 Open your web browser and navigate to the Jenkins server using the public IP address of your EC2 instance:

 http://<'EC2 public IP'>:8080

+## Step 6:Jenkins UI

+Install suggested plugins and set the username and password if required...
+You are now successfully logged into Jenkins UI.